-The general function of storage subsystem is to provide the persistent data store required for the delivery of a network service.
-In the context of Cloud Infrastructure the storage subsystem needs to accommodate needs of: the tenanted VNF applications and the platform management.
 Storage is multi-faceted and so can be classified based on its: cost, performance (IOPS, throughput, latency), capacity and consumption model (platform native, network shared, object or archival) and the underlying implementation model (in chassis, software defined, appliance).
-A simplified view of this is provided in the following illustrative model:
+The objective of the model and set of stereotypes and perspectives is to provide guidance to architects and implementers in establishing storage solutions for Cloud Infrastructure.